-Our Initial Portfolio was comprised of 12 properties located in major metropolitan areas that were acquired or originated by iStar over the past 20 years.
+Our Initial Portfolio was comprised of 12 properties located in major metropolitan areas that were acquired from iStar prior to our initial public offering.
 All of the properties in our Initial Portfolio are subject to long-term leases consisting of seven Ground Leases and one master lease (covering five properties) that provide for contractual periodic rental escalations or percentage rent participations in gross revenues generated at the relevant properties.

 In June 2017, we acquired two additional Ground Leases.
 The Ground Leases were purchased from third-party sellers for an aggregate purchase price of approximately \$142.0 million.
 Both transactions are well located urban developments, and based upon our estimate of net operating income at the properties upon stabilization, have significant coverage to the initial Ground Lease payment due under the leases, greater than 5.4x.
 We intend to grow our portfolio through future acquisitions and originations of Ground Leases and believe these transactions are indicative of some of the types of Ground Leases we are pursuing for acquisition and origination.
-We acquired the Ground Lease at 6201 Hollywood Boulevard, a 183,802 square foot land parcel subject to a long term Ground Lease located in Los Angeles, CA in the Hollywood neighborhood adjacent to the Hollywood/Vine metro station.
-The land is improved with approximately 535 apartments, 71,200 square feet of retail space, 1,300 underground parking spaces and signage facing Hollywood Boulevard.
-The Ground Lease had 87 years remaining on its term at the time of acquisition.
-We also acquired the Ground Lease at 6200 Hollywood Boulevard, a 143,151 square foot land parcel subject to a long term Ground Lease located in Los Angeles, CA in the Hollywood neighborhood adjacent to the Hollywood/Vine metro station.
-The site is currently under construction.
-Once completed by our tenant, it will be improved with approximately 507 apartments, 56,100 square feet of retail space, 1,237 underground parking spaces, and signage facing Hollywood Boulevard.
+We acquired the existing Ground Lease at 6201 Hollywood Boulevard, a 183,802 square foot land parcel subject to a long term Ground Lease located in Los Angeles, CA in the Hollywood neighborhood adjacent to the Hollywood Boulevard, a 143,151 square foot land parcel subject to a long term Ground Lease located in Los Angeles, CA in the Hollywood neighborhood adjacent to the Hollywood/Vine metro station.
+The site is currently under construction as a multi-family development with retail space and underground parking.
 The Ground Lease had 87 years remaining on its term at the time of acquisition.
 Total development cost of these leasehold improvements is estimated to be \$450 million, giving the projects a Combined Property Value of approximately \$600 million.

-In August 2017, we acquired the land and simultaneously structured and entered into a Ground Lease at 3333 LifeHope in Atlanta, GA.
-The property is being converted by the ground lessee into a Class-A medical office building.
+In August 2017, we acquired land and simultaneously structured and entered into a Ground Lease at 3333 LifeHope in Atlanta, GA.
 The Ground Lease has a term of 99 years.
-In addition, the ground lessee will construct a 185-space parking deck adjacent to the building scheduled to be completed in 2018, which will be engineered to accommodate future development of the site.
+In addition, the ground lessee will construct a 185-space parking deck adjacent to the building scheduled to be completed in 2019, which will be engineered to accommodate future development of the site.
 We have a right of first refusal to provide funding for up to 30.0% of the construction cost of an additional 160,000 square feet of development on terms consistent with the Ground Lease. iStar, our largest shareholder and Manager, committed to provide a \$24.0 million construction loan to the ground lessee with an initial term of one year for the renovation of the property.